garronej/vite-envs/README.md

 ```

 Note that on the server the environment variable names don't need to be prefixed with `REACT_APP_` (they can though).
 Also note that the script runs very fast and thus represent virtually no overhead when starting your container.
+By default `embed-environnement-variables` does not embed variables defined in `.env.local`, if you want to include
+them use: `--includes-.env.local` or `-i`.

-The next step is to set up a clean Dockerfile where there is both node and ngnix available.
+The next step is to set up a clean Dockerfile where there is both node and Ngnix available.
 Node for being able to run `npx embed-environnement-variables` and Ngnix for serving the app.
-It is also important to make sure `react-envs` is not bootstraped by `npx` in the entypoint.
+It is also important to make sure `react-envs` is not bootstraped by `npx` in the entrypoint.

 # Clean setup example